microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 ### Declaring `this` in a Function

-TypeScript will infer what the `this` function should be in a function via code flow analysis, for example in the following:
+TypeScript will infer what the `this` should be in a function via code flow analysis, for example in the following:

 ```ts twoslash
 const user = {